ahtcx/layoutline/readme.md

 ```
 In this case our user supposedly has a qwerty keyboard.

-For retrieving the layout, you could alternatively get the `layouts` object from an external `js` file under the following format.
+For retrieving the layout, you could alternatively get the `layouts` object from an external `js`.

 Then you only have to add another `script` tag to your `html` file and the variable `layouts` will be defined.
 ```